A Formal Separation Between Strategic and Nonstrategic Behavior: Elementary Behavioral Models

-To demonstrate the generality of \elementary{} behavioral models, we show how to encode each of the candidate level-0 behavioral models that were proposed in past work in behavioral game theory \cite{wright-ec}.
-(Thus, although that work only appealed to intuition, we can now conclude that these behavioral models are indeed all nonstrategic.)
+To demonstrate the generality of elementary behavioral models, we show how to encode each of the candidate level-$0$ behavioral models that we proposed in our past work \citep{wright-ec}.
+(Thus, although that work only appealed to intuition, we can now conclude that these behavioral models are indeed all strongly nonstrategic.)

 We begin with the simplest behavioral models: those that depend only on a given agent $i$'s utilities $u_i$.